lucky-lanes/Lucky-Lanes/README.md

 ```

 ## On launch
-A prompt will appear asking you to connect to a database, you have the option to dismiss this for the time being and add
-one later.
-There are a couple databases that are inside the the project files from the repository named "TheFinalTest.mv.db" and "TestDatabases.mv.db".
-TestDatabases file has group members testing the program with data from themselves and TheFinalTest database has random people entered already.
-You can at any point switch databases or create new ones by using the settings
- drop down and clicking create new database or open existing database.
+A prompt will appear asking you to connect to a database if the program has not been run before.
+There is a test database called "TestDatabase.mv.db", or alternatively, a new database can be created.
+You can at later switch databases or create new ones by using the settings drop down and clicking create new database or open existing database.
+When a new database is created, a default admin account with the username "admin", and password "defaultPassword" is created.
+It is highly reccomended to change this password.
+(Note: UI functionality for changing password is not yet implemented) After setting up the database, you will then be prompted with the login screen.
+Here, you can login with a previously created account or the admin account.
+You can also switch to the Create Account screen.
+Depending on what account type you login as, you will be presented with different options.

 ## Complete documentation
 [Documentation Station](https://docs.google.com/document/d/1CYt3Xl13mugHgATuaXxcm7oLQJDwlJRIyBNsAmsLcEI/edit#)